What is Religious Studies about?

 Religious migration and colonisation are examples of external factors, where groups come together, interacting with diverse beliefs and practices.
 Migration and colonialisation has led to the merging of religious and spiritual beliefs and practices, forming new religious and spiritual identities.
 This increasing exposure to religious and spiritual diversity has impacted — and continues to impact — individual and collective identities in Aotearoa New Zealand and the wider Pacific region.

 Fai'aki e 'ilo 'oua 'e fai'ake e ifo.
-Knowing, not by tasting.

 This is a Tongan proverb that relates to this Big Idea and our whakatauākī, highlighting the importance of people and signifying the exploration of one's own bias, to know ourselves and our actions.